 Audience: Accessible to any serious dhamma practisioner (daily meditator)

-Experience: Module 1 completed or preferably 1-year experience with TWIM or similar practice required (preferably with 10-day retreat experience)
+Experience: Serious beginners welcome.
+Preferably Module 1 completed and/or 1-year experience with TWIM or similar practice

 Duration: can be flexible, we are looking into long weekend retreats (Thursday-Monday), 10-day retreats and potentially longer retreats.